hrdwrbob/eingauge/wiring.md

 ## Power box.
 I have a power box that manages power.
 It performs the following functions:
-* voltage divider to measure the cars voltage
+* Voltage divider to measure the cars voltage
 * 5V power supply
 * 5V signals on/off for IGN and Illum.
 * Auto switches the arduino power on when IGN is turned on.